numirias/paxmod/README.md

 ## Installation

-- Use an up-to-date version (57+) of either [Firefox Developer](https://www.mozilla.org/en-US/firefox/developer/) or Nightly.
+- Use an up-to-date version (57+) of either [Firefox Developer](https://www.mozilla.org/en-US/firefox/developer/) or Nightly<sup>1</sup>.

 - Enable legacy extensions and disable extension signature checks.
 (Go to `about:config` and set `extensions.legacy.enabled` to `true`, and `xpinstall.signatures.required` to `false`.
 [Why?](#why-cant-i-install-paxmod-as-a-verified-extension-through-mozilla))

 - Install the [Stylesheet API](https://github.com/numirias/stylesheet-api-experiment).
 (Download the `.xpi` file from  [here](https://github.com/numirias/stylesheet-api-experiment/releases/latest) and load it in Firefox.)

 - Install Paxmod.
 (Download the `.xpi` file from [here](https://github.com/numirias/paxmod/releases/latest) and load it in Firefox.)

+**<sup>1</sup>Firefox >= 61 uses a different format for API experiments, so you may experience compatibility issues with the latest Firefox Nightly.
+I'm working on an update right now.
+Until then, you may want to use Firefox Developer instead.**

 ## Customization